pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_REQUIRES_CONFIRMATION_ERROR_VIEW

     Specifies a redirect page if the users tries to login, reset password or us-signin with an unconfirmed account.
-    If an URL endpoint is specified, flashes an error messages and passes user email as an argument.
+    If an URL endpoint is specified, flashes an error messages and redirects.
-    For us-signin, no argument is specified: it simply flashes the error message and redirects.
     Default behavior is to reload the form with an error message without redirecting to an other page.

     Default: ``None``.